lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Manage document head tags for SEO and Open Graph

-* Create REST APIs with Node.js HTTP API, MongoDB, and MySQL for Nuxt.js applications
+* Create REST APIs with Node.js HTTP API, MongoDB, and MySQL for Nuxt applications

-* Create real-time Nuxt.js applications with Socket.IO and RethinkDB
+* Create real-time Nuxt applications with Socket.IO and RethinkDB

-* Create a headless CMS using WordPress for Nuxt.js applications
+* Create a headless CMS using WordPress for Nuxt applications

-* Connect WordPress and generate static pages with Nuxt.js
+* Connect WordPress and generate static pages with Nuxt

-* Stream and download remote images from WordPress for static-generated sites in Nuxt.js projects
+* Stream and download remote images from WordPress for static-generated sites in Nuxt projects

-* Create HMR web servers and GraphQL servers using Vite and Node.js HTTP API for Nuxt.js applications
+* Create HMR web servers and GraphQL servers using Vite and Node.js HTTP API for Nuxt applications

-* Create HMR GraphQL servers with Node.js HTTP API and WordPress REST API for Nuxt.js applications
+* Create HMR GraphQL servers with Node.js HTTP API and WordPress REST API for Nuxt applications

-* Fetch data using GraphQL queries in Nuxt.js applications
+* Fetch data using GraphQL queries in Nuxt applications

-* Handle HTTP errors (e.g. 404 and 500 errors) in Nuxt.js applications, Node.js applications, and PHP applications.
+* Handle HTTP errors (e.g. 404 and 500 errors) in Nuxt applications, Node.js applications, and PHP applications.

 ## Chapters and Lessons